Learn These Rhetorical Strategies to Become More Persuasive!

 Ethos can also be used in language and presentation choices to make the overall presentation more trustworthy.
 For example, not exaggerating, not straining inductive reasoning, and not using stories that seem unlikely.

-• “As a doctor who has performed the procedure many times, I can tell you that this course of treatment will lead to the best results”
+• “As a doctor who has performed the procedure many times, I can tell you this course of treatment will lead to the best results”

 • “If my years as a plumber have taught me anything, it's that these pipes won't last the winter”